 Punctuated by its 3 icons of the federal government, The White House, The Supreme Court and The Capitol Building, the city of Washington DC is a must-visit for anyone interested in politics.
 However, the city has a lot more to offer than just its political undercurrent.

 With open green spaces and museums and galleries galore (read all about them in our guide to 50+ Incredible Washington DC Attractions!), it’s easy to see why the city of Washington DC is one of the top ten most visited cities in the USA.

 As you can imagine, being a tourist in Washington DC can come with a hefty price tag.
-As the home of politicians and diplomats, the city is also one of the most expensive cities in the US – but we’re here to give you an incredible list of Free Things to do in Washinton DC to help save you money and still see the best sights when visiting ‘The District’.
+As the home of politicians and diplomats, the city is also one of the most expensive cities in the US – but we’re here to give you an incredible list of over 40 Free Things to do in Washinton DC to help save you money and still see the best sights when visiting ‘The District’.

 Disclaimer: Almost all posts on this site contain affiliate links, and this one about the Top Free Things to do in Washington DC is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.